fcbond/ltdb/README.md

   * jquery, jquery tablesorter (patched)
 ```

-We assume that Sentence IDs are unique
+We prefer that Sentence IDs are unique, if we see two sentences in the
+gold treebank with the same ID, we only store the first one.

 Install dependencies (in ubuntu):